 She is survived by a daughter, Doris (Richard) Kowalski of Galesburg; two grandchildren, Sterling Kowalski of Minneapolis, Minnesota and Aimee Wingo of Texas; two great grandchildren, also of Texas; a nephew, James (Diane) McCaw of Benson, Arizona; and nieces, nephews and great nieces and nephews from the Weir and Smith families.
 In addition to her husband, she was preceded in death by a daughter, Janet Smith; a granddaughter, Angela Wingo; a brother, Gale Weir; two sisters, Betty McCaw Standard and Gwen French; a niece, Bonnie McCaw Carrera; and nephews, Chris French and Michael Smith.

 Phyllis, or “Phyll” as her good friends knew her, will be remembered for her kind heart and giving spirit.

-Cremation will be accorded.
-A celebration of her life will be held at a later date.
-Burial will be in Oak Lawn Memorial Gardens.
+Cremation was accorded.
+A celebration of her life will be held 9:30 to 11:00 a.m.
+Saturday, May 19, 2018 at Hinchliff-Pearson-West Funeral Directors and Cremation Services Galesburg Chapel.
+Private family burial will be in Oak Lawn Memorial Gardens.
 Memorial contributions may be made to The Richard S. Kowalski Endowment for Staff Education and Development - OSF St. Mary Medical Center Foundation.
-Hinchliff-Pearson-West Funeral Directors and Cremation Services of Galesburg is handling arrangements for the family.
 Online condolences may be made at www.h-p-w.com.